← Back to Automation Failure Modes

 Why This Failure Is Expensive

-The cost of a broken automation is not the price of the software license; it is the Loss of Systemic Trust.
+The cost of a broken automation is not the software license; it is the Loss of Systemic Trust:

-• Lead Loss: Every minute an automation is down, potential revenue evaporates.
+• Direct Revenue Leakage: Every minute a mission-critical routing automation is down, potential revenue evaporates.

-• Data Pollution: The cost of hiring a data analyst to clean up 10,000 corrupted CRM records is often 10x the cost of the original build.
+• Data Pollution Cleanup: The cost of hiring analysts to clean up thousands of corrupted CRM records is often 10x the cost of the original automation build.

-• Operational Paralysis: When the system breaks too often, employees stop trusting the tech and revert to manual spreadsheets.
-You are now paying for expensive software that creates *more* work.
+• Operational Paralysis: When systems break too often, employees stop trusting the technology and revert to manual, offline spreadsheets, rendering your software investment useless.

 System Design Principles: The Rules of Resilience